digital-asset/ex-secure-daml-infra/Documentation/technote-ocsp-cert-revocation.md

 - **OCSP**
   - Protocol to allow clients of the Certificate Authority to request status of specific certs
 - **OCSP Stapling**
-  - Enhancement to OCSP to allow the server to "staple" the OCSP response removing need for individual clients to check
+  - Enhancement to OCSP to allow the server to "staple" the OCSP response removing need for individual clients to query the OCSP Responder themselves
 - **OCSP Must-Staple**
   - New extension for certificates for indicates to browsers they should expect an OCSP Staple response.
 This has limited support.
 - **Chrome CRLSets / Firefox OneCRL**